andyatkinson/rideshare/README.md

 * `bundle update [gemname]` to update a particular gem
 * `yarn upgrade` (may need to use `nvm use [version]` to switch to particular Node version)

+## Iteration 25 (2023)

+- Remove webpacker, and most front-end JS (this is an API app)
+- Retire Blazer.
+It's a great tool, but no longer part of the goal of this app.

 ## Iteration 24

 Add slow query logging using Active Support Instrumentation without 3rd party gems or PostgreSQL extensions